Jamo A102 speakers and correct room placement

 If they are already at ear level, then pointing them up may help to diffuse the sound slightly and provide a slightly better surround effect.

-However, the same rule applies as to the front speakers.
+However, the same rule applies to the front speakers.
 Try them in both positions and see which sounds best to your ears.

 Also, the Jamo A102 speakers are relatively small satellite speakers, and so angling them may not have quite such an effect as with larger speakers where the woofers and tweeters are further apart.